-Lack of sleep drives stress, increases appetite hormones, and is causing many of us to turn to quick-fix drugs; around one in ten Britons currently resort to sleeping tablets and in America it’s one in four.
-Sleeping pills have recently been linked to increased risk of lung cancer and Alzheimer’s, so what are the healthier alternatives?
+Lack of sleep drives stress, increases appetite hormones, and is causing many of us to turn to quick-fix drugs; around one in ten Britons currently resort to sleeping tablets and in America, it’s one in four.
+Sleeping pills have recently been linked to an increased risk of lung cancer and Alzheimer’s, so what are the healthier alternatives?
 Read on.

 Oats also contain melatonin, and the comforting smell of oatmeal before bed can help you feel sleepy.
 If you don’t fancy a bowl of porridge for dinner (egg and kale topped oatmeal?) try Pukka’s Night Time Tea with oat straw flowering tops.